casronware/casronware.github.io/_pages/index.md

 layout: home
 permalink: /
 ---
-Casron Authors Software; Runs On Noodes
+Casron Authors Software; Runs On Noodles

 Any sufficiently advanced technology is indistinguishable from magic.
 - Arthur C. Clarke